Where do I begin?

 - How much does health insurance matter to your employees?

 While employer-sponsored health insurance is critical for some workers, others may value different benefits—more predictable schedules, for instance, or transportation reimbursement.
-You should also think about offering health insurance as part of your longer-term hiring strategy.
+You should think about offering health insurance as part of your longer-term hiring strategy.
+Employees will likely have different coverage needs, which may also impact your bottom-line budget.
 Have any potential employees said no because you couldn’t offer insurance, or have any part-time workers turned down a full-time offer because you don’t offer insurance?

 - What is your budget?